KatherineStevens/school-projects/README.md

 3. Calculator Project (Team Project)

-This project uses various packages and user defined functions to perform calculations (written or from file) and graph functions.
+This project is a menu based Python code.
+It uses various packages and user defined functions to perform calculations (written or from file) and graph functions.